Practice Management Program

 Machell Hoover, RDH |

-Effective Sleep Interviews; Building Trust from the First Encounter Dentists and team members new to DSM often complain that patients who are suspected of having OSA fail to act on medical referral recommendations.
+Effective Sleep Interviews and Smart Referrals: Building Trust from the First Encounter Dentists and team members new to DSM often complain that patients who are suspected of having OSA fail to act on medical referral recommendations.
 Lack of success at this first step toward treatment will thwart a dentist’s goal to treat patients in need with oral appliance therapy.
 Just as in general dentistry, case acceptance relies heavily on the education and involvement of the entire team.
 Strategic, patient-centric communication is equally important and should be incorporated into any conversation relating to the patient’s sleep health.
 This role-play will demonstrate a sleep interview that transcends the use of a written screening form and elicits authentic responses with open-ended questions and active listening. |

 |